 Leadership is likely the most significant capability Ministries of Finance need to build.
-This section touches on all facets of leadership but pays particular attention to strengthening the mandate of Ministries of Finance on climate change, organization-wide strategies, and the institutional set-up needed to enable climate leadership.
+This section touches on all facets of leadership but pays particular attention to strengthening the mandate of Ministries of Finance on climate

 Ministries of Finance need to bolster their leadership capability to underpin the work they do to enhance their core functions.
 This is critical to ensuring climate change considerations are prioritized and mainstreamed into the work of the Ministry.
 Climate leadership should be supported by a clear mandate, strategy and effective institutional arrangements.
 Ministries of Finance can be empowered to lead on climate change by the head of government and will need political support from them and from a high-level coordination mechanism on climate change.